 Here, supplementary information is given to show the validity of setting KP19.0 as the upstream end of the analysis section.
-In the area near KP19.0, due to the point bars (M-1 and M-2), the flow running on the left bank side was maintained even during the cross-sectional shape of the river channel near KP19.0 before the flood and that after the flood.
+In the area near KP19.0, due to the point bars (M-1 and M-2), the flow running on the left-bank side was maintained even during a flood, and no transverse direction change in watercourse was observed from that shown in Fig. 19.

+In addition, at the site, natural chute cutoffs occurred in the meandering flow (M-2; Figs. 19, 20) during the flood; however, there is no major difference between the cross-sectional shape of the river channel near KP19.0 before the flood and after the flood.
 In this analysis, therefore, it is assumed that the cross-section profile of KP19.0 (upstream end of calculation range) was in a dynamic equilibrium during the 2011 flood.

-In addition, at the site, natural chute cutoffs occurred in the meandering flow (M-2, Figs. 19 and 20) during the flood; however, there is no major difference between

-5 4.3 Calculation results (Section-2) ~ propagation of meandering waveforms ~
+Calculation results (Section-2) - propagation of meandering waveforms